d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 # Region-based CNNs (R-CNNs)

-Region-based convolutional neural networks or regions with CNN features (R-CNNs) are a pioneering approach that applies deep models to object detection :cite:`Girshick.Donahue.Darrell.ea.2014`.
-In this section, we will discuss R-CNNs and a series of improvements made to them: Fast R-CNN :cite:`Girshick.2015`, Faster R-CNN :cite:`Ren.He.Girshick.ea.2015`, and Mask R-CNN :cite:`He.Gkioxari.Dollar.ea.2017`.
-Due to space limitations, we will confine our discussion to the designs of these models.
+Besides single shot multibox detection described in :numref:`sec_ssd`, region-based CNNs or regions with CNN features (R-CNNs) are also among many pioneering approaches of applying deep learning to object detection :cite:`Girshick.Donahue.Darrell.ea.2014`.
+In this section, we will introduce the R-CNN and its series of improvements: the fast R-CNN :cite:`Girshick.2015`, the faster R-CNN :cite:`Ren.He.Girshick.ea.2015`, and the mask R-CNN :cite:`He.Gkioxari.Dollar.ea.2017`.
+Due to limited space, we will only focus on the design of these models.

 ## R-CNNs